Ayogya (2019 film)

+The film follows a corrupt police officer whose life changes when he commits his first act of heroism that brings a rape case to his attention.

-Initially scheduled to release on 10 April 2019, Ayogya was released on 10 May 2019, along with Malayalam and Kannada dubs - the former under the same title as the original Tamil version and the latter as Rowdy Police.
-Upon its release, the film received generally positive reviews from critics who praised Vishal's and R.Parthiban’s performance, action sequences and the changed climax.
+Initially scheduled to release on 10 April 2019, Ayogya was released on 10 May 2019.
+Upon its release, the film received generally positive reviews from critics who praised Vishal's and Parthiban's performances, the action sequences, and the changed climax.

 Plot

 Having believed a police officer's life to be luxurious, with much income in the form of bribes, Karnan, an orphan, grows up to become a corrupt and ruthless Sub-Inspector.
-He forms an immediate friendship with the local don ECR Kaalirajan by releasing his four brothers Kumar, Prakash, Vinay, and Sabari from lock-up, who were all arrested for smuggling.
-Karnan's attitude does not go well with his subordinate Abdul Kader, a sincere police constable.
+He forms an immediate friendship with the local don ECR Kaalirajan by releasing his four brothers, Kumar, Prakash, Vinay, and Sabari, from lock-up, who were all arrested for smuggling.
+Karnan's attitude does not go well with one of his subordinate, Abdul Kader, a sincere police constable.
 In vain as it is, he tries to oppose Karnan's deeds.

-Meanwhile, Karnan meets and falls in love with Sindhu, who gets kidnapped by Kaalirajan's men on her birthday but is rescued in time by Karnan.
-Kaalirajan then scolds his henchmen for kidnapping the wrong person and apologizes to both of them.
-As her birthday gift, Sindhu requests Karnan to save the girl who was supposed to be kidnapped and killed by Kaalirajan.
+Meanwhile, Karnan meets and falls in love with Sindhu, who gets kidnapped by Kaalirajan's men on her birthday, but Karnan rescues her.
+Kaalirajan then scolds his henchmen for kidnapping the wrong person and apologises to them.
+As her birthday gift, Sindhu requests that Karnan saves the girl that Kaalirajan was supposed to kidnap and kill.
 A reluctant Karnan fights Kaalirajan's goons and saves the girl, Sandhya.
-Karnan somehow reconciles with Kaalirajan later and learns that Sandhya has certain evidence against Kaalirajan's brothers.
-Karnan meets her and learns that her sister Bhavani was kidnapped, raped, and brutally assaulted to death by Kaalirajan's four brothers for two weeks, and this act was recorded by them.
-The footage was stored on a camera, which is with Sandhya now.
-Karnan takes the camera and arranges to send both Sandhya and her mother to the States.
+Karnan somehow reconciles with Kaalirajan later and learns that Sandhya has evidence against Kaalirajan's brothers.
+Karnan meets her and discovers that Kaalirajan's four brothers kidnapped, raped, and murdered her sister Bhavani, along with recorded footage of the crime.
+A camera stored the video, which is with Sandhya now.
+Karnan takes the camera and arranges to send Sandhya and her mother to the United States.